 Now in a Spring driven mechanism, the lever points to the vertical side in the relaxed position.
 When we pull the lever down, the spring compresses and the brewing chamber opens up for the hot water to enter.
 As the spring releases its tension, the lever comes back to the resting position, and water is pushed to extract espresso.

 The lever machines allow a user to control each parameter of espresso extraction.
-Since all things are intervened by human, the chances of error are more here.
+Since all things are intervened by humans, the chances of error are more here.

 These machines are mostly owned by very professional baristas who like to control every aspect of brewing.
 Few cafes also place those, not for pulling the espresso shot, but for the appeal they bring inside for espresso aficionados.